ModOrganizer2/modorganizer/README.txt

 	   avoid having some Delta toolbar garbage installed...

 5) Problem TT has seen:
     Complains about 'qtwebkit4' missing.
-FOr some reason this seems to insist on living with modorganiser.exe
+For some reason this seems to insist on living with modorganiser.exe

 -------------------